Antibe Therapeutics

-Antibe Therapeutics is a Toronto-based pharmaceutical company that develops pain and inflammation-reducing drugs based on gaseous mediator technology.
+Antibe Therapeutics was a Toronto-based pharmaceutical company that develops pain and inflammation-reducing drugs based on gaseous mediator technology.
 Antibe was founded by John L. Wallace, also a co-founder of NicOx, the first company to develop drugs utilizing gaseous mediators.
 Founded in 2009, the company listed on the TSX Venture Exchange in 2013 and was moved to the Toronto Stock Exchange in November 2020.
 In 2015, Antibe acquired Citagenix, a distributor involved in regenerative medicine.

-On June 1, 2020, the company announced positive results in the final Phase 2 trial of its first drug.
+On June 1, 2020, the company announced positive results in the final Phase 2 trial of its first drug Otenaproxesul.

+On March 29, 2021, the drug's Investigational New Drug application was cleared by the US Food and Drug Administration, allowing for human trials.

+In May 2024 the company went bankrupt and its stock was delisted from the Toronto Stock Exchange.

 Products

 The mechanism of action of Antibe's drugs is the delivery of minute amounts of hydrogen sulfide to sites of inflammation within the human body.
 Hydrogen sulfide has been shown to enhance the resolution of injury and repair of damage arising from tissue inflammation.

-Antibe's lead drug, otenaproxesul or ATB-346, is a hydrogen sulfide-releasing derivative of naproxen, a commonly used non-steroidal anti-inflammatory drug (NSAID).
-ATB-346 is being developed to address osteoarthritis, although Antibe intends to broaden its application to other types of chronic pain and diseases now treated with NSAIDs.
-Unlike standard naproxen, ATB-346 does not induce damage to the gastrointestinal tract.
+Antibe's lead drug, Otenaproxesul (formerly ATB-346, now known by its International Nonproprietary Name), is a hydrogen sulfide-releasing derivative of naproxen, a commonly used non-steroidal anti-inflammatory drug (NSAID).
+Otenaproxesul is being developed as a safer non-opiod analgesic for acute pain.
+Antibe is targeting the post-operative pain market and plans to broaden its application to include migraines, dysmenorrhea and dental pain.
+Unlike standard naproxen, Otenaproxesul does not induce damage to the gastrointestinal tract.

-In May 2014, the company announced that it had completed pre-clinical studies on ATB-346.
+In May 2014, the company announced that it had completed pre-clinical studies on Otenaproxesul.
 In late June 2014, following approval from Health Canada, the company announced the first human dosing for Phase I of its human clinical trials.
-In mid-January 2015, the company announced that clinical trials for its ATB-346 were being suspended due to safety concerns; clinical trials were restarted in March 2015.
+In mid-January 2015, the company announced that clinical trials for Otenaproxesul were being suspended due to safety concerns; clinical trials were restarted in March 2015.